codedemonuk/policy-review-2021/src/index.md

 Initially this will be an on premise installation but will be migrated to the cloud when Uniform and Open revenues are moved to a cloud platform.
 It will also be used to control supplier support access.

-Veeam cloud backup and restore (Azure primary and AWS additional).
-This will replace Acronis backup.
+Veeam cloud backup and restore is being introduced with data being backed up to both Azure and AWS.
+This will replace our existing Acronis backup system.

 Additional BT internet connection added to provide resilience and performance.